codio-content/Coding_with_Javascript-2D_Arrays/.guides/content/Reading-from-a-2D-array-d4ba.md

 ];
 ```

-The entire declaration from above could go on a single line:
+To make it simpler, everything in the example above could go on a single line, then the code would look like this:
 ```javascript
 var desks= [['Adam', 'Ben', 'Carl', 'David'],['Edward', 'Frank', 'Georgia', 'Helen'],['Isabelle', 'Joan', 'Kelly', 'Linda']];
 ```
-... but we added the line breaks to make it more readable.

 ## Lengths
-Notice that in the outer loop, we use `row < desks.length`.
+Have a look at the outer loop, it uses `row < desks.length`.
 This tells us the length of the first dimension.

 ```javascript
 12  for(var row= 0; row < desks.length; row++){